 The long-term decrease in the mortality per set is the result of efforts by the fishermen to better manage the factors that bring about incidental mortalities of dolphins.
-Indicative of this effort is the number of sets without mortalities, which has risen from 38% in 1986 to 95.5% in 2014, and the average number of dolphins left in the net after backdown, which has decreased from 6.0 in 1986 to 0.1 or less since 2001 (Table 5).
+Indicative of this effort is the number of sets without mortalities, which has risen from 38% in 1986 to 96.4% in 2015, and the average number of dolphins left in the net after backdown, which has decreased from 6.0 in 1986 to 0.1 or less since 2001 (Table 5).
 The factors under the control of the fishermen which are likely to affect the mortality of dolphins per set include the occurrence of malfunctions, especially those which lead to net canopies and net collapses, and the time it takes to complete the backdown maneuver (Table 5).
-The percentage of sets with major mechanical malfunctions has decreased from an average of approximately 11% during the late 1980s to less than 6% during 1998-2014; in the same period the percentage of sets with net collapses decreased from about 30% to less than 5% on average, and that of net canopies from about 20% to less than 5% on average.
+The percentage of sets with major mechanical malfunctions has decreased from an average of approximately 11% during the late 1980s to less than 5% during 1998-2015; in the same period the percentage of sets with net collapses decreased from about 30% to less than 2% on average, and that of net canopies from about 20% to less than 2% on average.
 Although the chance of dolphin mortality increases with the duration of the backdown maneuver, the average backdown time has changed little since 1986.
-Also, the mortality of dolphins per set, on average, increases with the size of the dolphin herd encircled, in part because the time needed to complete the backdown maneuver tends to increase with increasing herd size, and longer backdowns correlate positively with higher dolphin mortality.